The Newton polygon of a planar singular curve and its subdivision: Formulation of main theorems

+If $\omega(\A)<m$, i.e., $\omega_u(\A)<m$ for some $u\sim(u_1,u_2)$ (Def.~\ref{def_dir}), and $\mu_p(C)=m, p=(p_1,p_2)$, then Lemma \ref{vertical_sides} asserts that $C$ contains a rational component with parameterization $(p_1s^{u_1},p_2s^{u_2})$.
+We also prohibit such cases on the tropical side of the story. \begin{defi} A tropical curve is {\it admissible} if the minimal lattice width (Def.~\ref{lattice_width}) of its Newton polygon is at least $m$. \end{defi}

-In this paper the important facts have names which we use to refer to them.
-The following theorems describe a governorship, i.e., the area of influence of the singular point $p$ on the subdivision, the point $p$ {\it exerts} its influence on the faces, whose area is counted in $\Inf(P)$.
+The following theorems estimate the total area of the region of influence of $P$ in $\Delta$.
+The point $P$ {\it exerts} its influence on the faces whose area is counted in the theorem, whence the name.